ThewApp/certbot-docker/README.md

 ## Environment Variables

-`Domain` - Comma-separated list of domains to obtain a certificate for
+`Domain` - Comma-separated list of domains to obtain a certificate for.
+Multiple certificates are seperated by `/` ex. `example.com,example1.com/example2.com`

 `Email` - Email used for registration and recovery contact. _(optional)_